 The hero image is optional.
 If you provide one, it must measure 815 x 290 pixels.

-You can optionally add up to four videos that demonstrate your offer.
+You can optionally add up to five videos that demonstrate your offer.
 These videos should be hosted on YouTube and/or Vimeo.
 For each one, enter the video's name, its URL, and a thumbnail image of the video (1280 x 720 pixels)